Canadian Internet Use Survey (CIUS)

 - Better understand the digital skills needed for learning and the future of work

-- Better understand how and why people use online services, like shopping and social media,
+- Better understand how and why Canadians use online services, like shopping and banking

-- Identify barriers that prevent people from accessing the Internet and making the most of new technology
+- Identify barriers that prevent people from accessing the Internet and making the most out of the new technologies presently available

 - Improve online government services and make them more user-friendly